substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

-This code change closes an issue on GitHub and involves several modifications:
+This code change involves several modifications:

 1. The removal of uploaded Wasm blob instrumentation.
 2. The elimination of storing instrumented code.